rajathongal/DSA-CPP/oops/readme.md

 ## Virtual Keyword

 when mentioned with class, function, or variable the decesion to use the version of that specific class, function, or variable will be made runtime.

+- Way to acheive Runtime Polymorphism

+### working of virtual

+- Vtables or virtual tables
+- Formed for every class having at least one virtual function and for its derived class.
+- It is static arrays, hence then one instance for a class.
+- VPTR ( a hidden member pointer ) is added by compiler to classes with virtual and its derived classes.
+- Depending upon the object type VPTR is bonded to a VTable.
+- VTables are created at compile time.
+- When object of a particular type is created at runtime.
+There will be a vPTR which is initialised to point to a static vTable at the time of construction.

+### Can we make virtual ctor

+- No.
+- Because when constructor of a class is executed there is no virtual table in memory, means no virtual pointer defined yet. so the constructor should always be non virtual.
+- A virtual call is a mechanism to get work done given partial information.
+In particular, "virtual" allows us to call a function knowing only any interfaces and not the exact type of the object.
+To create an object you need complete information.
+In particular, you need to know the exact type of what you want to create.
+Consequently, a "call to a constructor" cannot be virtual.

+### Can we make virtual detor

+- Yes.
+- It is really `important` to handle proper destruction of Derived classes.

+## Abstraction in C++

+1. Delivering only essential information to the outer world while masking the background details.
+2. It is a design and programming method that separates the interface from the implementation.
+3. Real life e.g., various functionalities of AirPods but don't know the actual implementation/ working.
+To drive a car, one only needs to know the driving process and not the mechanics of the car engine

+- Abstraction and loose coupling